Art Workshops for Groups

 Monday to Friday, from 8:30 a.m. to 4:30 p.m.

 Workshop themes vary according to the exhibitions presented.

 These workshops for groups are also offered to the general public on Sunday afternoons.

-This activity that ties in with Olafur Eliasson’s stunning work titled Big bang fountain, 2014, will offer participants a chance to make coloured ink “surf” on great expanses of paper.
-Expect the unexpected, not to mention loads of fun!
+This activity ties in with Olafur Eliasson’s stunning work titled Big Bang Fountain (2014) and offers participants a chance to make coloured ink “surf” on large expanses of paper.
+Expect the unexpected… not to mention loads of fun!

 Life or Death Environment

-Conjuring the precariousness of life in general, and particularly that of animal species, Abbas Akhavan’s Fatigues, 2014, part of the new instalment of Pictures for an Exhibition, will enable participants to imagine and paint, in watercolour, the environment in which these animals lived, then died.
+Conjuring the precariousness of life in general, and that of animal species in particular, Abbas Akhavan’s Fatigues (2014), part of the new instalment of Pictures for an Exhibition, invites participants to imagine and paint, in watercolour, the environment in which these animals lived and died.

-Taryn Simon’s superb 2015 photograph, presented in Pictures for an Exhibition, will prompt us to think about the symbolic, political, artistic and even excessive use of living flowers.
-In this activity, you will work in teams to create floral compositions which you will photograph against a coloured background to officially commemorate your visit to the Musée.
-(Please note that we will use artificial flowers.)
+Taryn Simon’s superb 2015 photograph, presented in Pictures for an Exhibition, prompts us to think about the symbolic, political, artistic and even excessive use of living flowers.
+In this activity, participants work in teams to create floral compositions which they photograph against a coloured background to officially commemorate their visit to the MAC.
+(Please note that we use artificial flowers.)